Colonialism is the system or policy by which a country maintains foreign colonies, especially in order to exploit them economically.

 Africa’s founding fathers were all Freemasons.

 The reason behind the assassination of Muammar Gaddafi is that Libya was the biggest obstacle to the continued super-exploitation of Africa and its vast resources.
-Libya was using its oil wealth to gradually close the doors to the International Monetary Fund, the World Bank and the hegemony of the American dollar in the economic domination of Africa.
-We have eliminated a government which distributed its oil wealth more equally than any other Arab state and have destroyed Africa’s best hope for independent development.
+Libya was using its oil wealth to gradually close the doors to the International Monetary Fund (IMF), the World Bank and the hegemony of the American dollar in the economic domination of Africa.
+We eliminated a government which distributed its oil wealth more equally than any other Arab state and destroyed Africa’s best hope for independent development.

 Gaddafi’s determination to eliminate Africa’s dependence on Western financial institutions was one of the most serious threats faced by global capitalism.
-Gaddafi was not only in the process of creating the African Investment Bank (providing interest-free loans to African nations) and the African Monetary Fund (to be centred in Cameroon) and eliminating the role of the IMF, he was also in the planning stages of creating a new, gold-backed African currency that would seriously weaken the United States by undermining the dollar.
+Gaddafi was not only in the process of creating the African Investment Bank in Sirte, Libya (to provide interest-free loans to African nations) and creating the African Monetary Fund (to be centered in Cameroon) so as to eliminate the role of the IMF, he was also in the planning stages of creating a new, gold-backed African currency that would seriously weaken the United States by undermining the dollar.

 There are 33 Masonic Lodges in Kenya, 25 in Zimbabwe, two in Seychelles, 18 in Sierra Leone, two in Gambia, nine in Tanzania, four in Uganda, 57 in Ghana, six in Namibia, two in Togo, 11 in Benin, one in Cameroon, three in Congo, 14 in Gabon, 17 in Liberia, one in Mali, 12 in Morocco, 10 in Mauritius, 99 in South Africa, one in Senegal and 31 in Nigeria, all recognised by The United Grand Lodge of England and Grande Loge de France.